PeterEB/coap-node/README.md

 4. `value` (_Depends_): value to write to the allocated Resource.
 5. `callback` (_Function_): `function (err, val) { }`, where `val` is the written value.

     If the Resource is not a simple value and there has not a write method been initialized for it, the `val` passes to the callback will be a string `\_unwritable\_`.
 If the Resource is an executable Resource, the `val` passes to the callback will be a string `\_exec\_`.
-If the allocated Resource is not found, an error will be passed to fisrt argument of the callback.
+If the allocated Resource is not found, an error will be passed to first argument of the callback.

 **Returns:**